-Requirement Contribution of PV to meeting requirement Associated For new buildings appendixes Tor new buildings The whole electricity production from renewable energy can be Total primary energy deducted in the primary energy demand calculation.
-8.1.5 Contribution of renewable energy The requirement can be met with a certain production of solar photovoltaic energy or solar thermal energy as well through other means including heat pump, biomass, external heat supply, but also 8.1.6 in the case of new residential buildings, by financially participating in renewable energy projects Per element and global None insulation None For buildings undergoing a major renovation Total primary energy The whole electricity production from renewable energy can be 8.1.5 deducted in the primary energy demand calculation.
-0.1.5 Contribution of renewable energy The requirement can be met with a certain production of solar photovoltaic energy or solar thermal energy as well through other means including heat pump, biomass, external heat supply, but also 8.1.6 in the case of new residential buildings, by financially participating in renewable energy projects
+Requirement Contribution of PV to meeting requirement Associated appendixes For new buildings Total primary energy The whole electricity production from renewable energy can be deducted in the primary energy demand calculation.
+8.1.5 Contribution of renewable energy The requirement can be met with a certain production of solar photovoltaic energy or solar thermal energy as well through other means including heat pump, biomass, external heat supply, but also in the case of new residential buildings, by financially participating in renewable energy projects 8.1.6 Per element and global insulation None For buildings undergoing a major renovation Total primary energy The whole electricity production from renewable energy can be deducted in the primary energy demand calculation.
+8.1.5 Contribution of renewable energy The requirement can be met with a certain production of solar photovoltaic energy or solar thermal energy as well through other means including heat pump, biomass, external heat supply, but also in the case of new residential buildings, by financially participating in renewable energy projects 8.1.6